- Cell Phones

 We ask that you respect others and your surroundings by practicing the “Leave No Trace”ideal.
 Please dispose of garbage in trash bins and recyclables in recycle bins (found throughout the Library).
 Clean your area of crumbs and please report spills or other mishaps to Library staff immediately.

+Users of Library computers must adhere to the Los Rios Community College District Instructional Computer Use Policy.
+You must be a currently enrolled student and you are not allowed to share your login information.
 Priority is given to students who are using the computers for Academic Use including CRC coursework, research, and registration.
 Students using the computer for Non-Academic use may be asked to give up their computer.

 - No eating or drinking allowed near any computers.